-The following funding programs are overseen by the Housing and Neighborhood Development Division.
+The following funding programs are overseen by the Housing and Neighborhood Development Divisions.

 The Community Development Block Grant (CDBG) program is a flexible program that provides communities with resources to address a wide range of unique community development needs.
 Beginning in 1974, the CDBG program is one of the longest continuously run programs at HUD.

 The CDBG program works to ensure decent affordable housing, to provide services to the most vulnerable in our communities, and to create jobs through the expansion and retention of businesses.
 CDBG is an important tool for helping local governments tackle serious challenges facing their communities.
 The CDBG program has made a difference in the lives of millions of people and their communities across the Nation.

 If you are interested in learning more about the CDBG Program, please contact Greg Baker, Director of Neighborhood Development.